-We filed a registration statement on Form F-1, which registration statement was declared effective by the SEC on December 9, 2022 (the "Resale Registration Statement"), registering, among other things, the resale by certain securityholders, including Semantix Original Shareholders, the Sponsor and certain affiliates, and securityholders who purchased Ordinary Shares in a private placement under the PIPE Financing, up to an aggregate of 76,862,994 Ordinary Shares and 7,000,000 Warrants issued prior to, or in connection with, the Business Combination.
-The Resale Registration Statement also registered the resale of up to 7,000,000 Ordinary Shares issuable upon exercise of the Warrants and the issuance by us of up to 18,499,984 Ordinary Shares that are issuable by us upon the exercise of Warrants.
-The number of Ordinary Shares that the securityholders can sell into the public markets pursuant to the Resale Registration Statement may exceed our public float.
-Furthermore, the 95,362,978 Ordinary Shares (including Ordinary Shares underlying Warrants) that may be resold pursuant to the Resale Registration Statement exceed the total number of outstanding Ordinary Shares (80,380,061 outstanding Ordinary Shares as of December 31, 2022, prior to any exercise of the Warrants).
-In addition, the Ordinary Shares beneficially owned by DDT Investments Ltd., Cumorah Group Ltd., ETZ Chaim Investments Ltd., Fundo de Investimento em Participações Multiestratégia Inovabra I-Investimento no Exterior and Crescera Growth Master Semantix Fundo de Investimento em Participações Multiestratégia, being the investment vehicles of certain of the largest Semantix Original Shareholders, represented 77.6% of our total outstanding Ordinary Shares as of December 31, 2022 and these holders have the ability to sell all of their Ordinary Shares pursuant to the Resale Registration Statement.
-Given the substantial number of Ordinary Shares registered for potential resale pursuant to the Resale Registration Statement (and the concentration of such Ordinary Shares among the largest Semantix Original Shareholders in particular), the sale of Ordinary Shares by the securityholders referenced above, or the perception in the market that the securityholders of a large number of Ordinary Shares intend to sell Ordinary Shares, particularly the largest Semantix Original Shareholders, could increase the volatility of the market price of our Ordinary Shares or result in a significant decline in the public trading price of our Ordinary Shares.
+Due to the significant number of Alpha Class A Ordinary Shares that were redeemed in connection with the Business Combination, the number of Ordinary Shares that the Selling Securityholders can sell into the public markets pursuant to this prospectus may exceed our public float.
+Furthermore, the 95,362,978 Ordinary Shares registered for sale in this prospectus (including Ordinary Shares underlying Warrants) exceed the total number of outstanding Ordinary Shares (79,099,587 outstanding Ordinary Shares as of March 31, 2023, prior to any exercise of the Warrants).
+In addition, the Ordinary Shares beneficially owned by DDT Investments Ltd., Cumorah Group Ltd., ETZ Chaim Investments Ltd., Fundo de Investimento em Participações Multiestratégia Inovabra I-Investimento no Exterior and Crescera Growth Master Semantix Fundo de Investimento em Participações Multiestratégia, being the investment vehicles of certain of the largest Semantix Original Shareholders, represented 78.4% of our total outstanding Ordinary Shares Ordinary Shares as of March 31, 2023 and these holders have the ability to sell all of their Ordinary Shares pursuant to the registration statement of which this prospectus forms a part so long as it is available for use.
+Given the substantial number of Ordinary Shares registered for potential resale by the Selling Securityholders pursuant to this prospectus (and the concentration of such Ordinary Shares among the largest Semantix Original Shareholders in particular), the sale of Ordinary Shares by the Selling Securityholders, or the perception in the market that the Selling Securityholders of a large number of Ordinary Shares intend to sell Ordinary Shares, particularly the largest Semantix Original Shareholders, could increase the volatility of the market price of our Ordinary Shares or result in a significant decline in the public trading price of our Ordinary Shares.